springload/frontend-starter-kit/docs/javascript.md

 Obviously any particular framework (Wagtail-Django) or boilerplate might impose its own restrictions so work within those, and this is just a suggestion.

+## Type Checking

+Variable Type Checking (e.g. string vs boolean vs Object) is a like little unit tests all over your code; catching bugs at build time, before run-time users experience them.

+We prefer [TypeScript](https://www.typescriptlang.org/) more than [Flow](https://flow.org/).

 ## Formatting

 We delegate that to [Prettier](https://prettier.io/).